hashicorp/terraform-sentinel-policies/README.md

   * [tfconfig-functions](./common-functions/tfconfig-functions)
   * [tfrun-functions](./common-functions/tfrun-functions)

-There are also some functions that can be used with the AWS and Azure providers in [aws-functions](./aws/aws-functions) and [azure-functions](./azure/azure-functions) and some functions that can be used when talking to module registries in [registry-functions](./cloud-agnostic/http-examples/registry-functions).
+There are also some functions that can be used with the AWS, Azure, and GGP providers in [aws-functions](./aws/aws-functions), [azure-functions](./azure/azure-functions), and [gcp-functions](.gcp/gcp-functions) and some functions that can be used when talking to module registries in [registry-functions](./cloud-agnostic/http-examples/registry-functions).

 All of the common functions that use any of the 4 Terraform Sentinel imports (tfplan/v2, tfstate/v2, tfconfig/v2, and tfrun) are defined in a single file.
 This makes it easier to import all of the functions that use one of those imports into the Sentinel CLI test cases and Terraform Cloud policy sets, since those only need a single stanza such as this one for each module:
 ```